G-Research/yunikorn-history-server/README.md

    querying capabilities to filter and retrieve specific data.

 3. **Web Frontend:** This component enhances the existing Yunikorn Web interface by providing additional features that utilize the historical data stored by YHS.
 It is loaded on the application page of Yunikorn Web.
+The home page served by YHS will display instructions on how to connect YHS to the YuniKorn Web.
    More details on the web component is available [here](web/README.md).

 By integrating these components, YHS provides a comprehensive view of the historical operations of a Yunikorn-managed cluster,